-In fact basil pesto is so great that it’s easy to forget about all the other interesting variations of the sauce, like this vibrant version made with spring arugula!
+Pesto is one of the world’s great sauces.
+And basil pesto is such a dominating force in the world of pesto that it’s easy to forget about all the other interesting variations of the sauce, like this vibrant version made with spring arugula!
 Pestos of all sorts have an honored place here in the Great Island kitchen.
 Pesto sauce adds a healthy burst of flavor to whatever it touches so I’m always looking for new ways to reinvent it…

 - artichoke and lemons

 - and a spicy twist on the traditional recipe

 what does arugula pesto taste like?

 This pesto won’t replace the traditional version, but it’s a nice change of pace.
 It has a grassy scent and is a little less pungent than classic basil pesto.
 I used baby arugula, which has a more subtle peppery zing than the mature greens.
 It just tastes like spring to me.

 what you’ll need for fresh green arugula pesto